 3) Format Requirements:

 Please submit a preview copy of your film via the FilmFreeway or another listed online submission engine.
 Sound must be 2 channel mono or stereo, 48 hz 16 bit.
 If accepted, you will be contacted to provide a final screening copy.
-All final exhibition prints must be submitted on one of the following formats: HD online copy (password protected Vimeo or Dropbox), 1080p.
+All final exhibition prints must be submitted on one of the following formats: HD online copy (password-protected Vimeo or Google Docs), 1080p.
 No other formats will be accepted for screening prints.

 The festival holds no responsibility for lost media or promotional items.

 5) Awards: Awards and acknowledgments for best International film, best short, best local short, and the "Visionary spirit" best overall film will be awarded at the festival.